DLXPlugins/alerts-dlx/readme.txt

 == Changelog ==

+= 2.1.2 =
+* Released 2025-09-06
+* Bug fix: several fonts were out of proportion, so this has been addressed with this update.
+* Bug fix: several custom colors were missing for button styles.
+* Bug fix: section and font styles were being overridden by themes causing the boxes to look warped.

 = 2.1.0 =
 * Released 2025-08-10
 * New feature: Place blocks in "Editorial Only" mode so they only show up in the block editor and not the frontend.